AnsticeBeth/Skater-Girl---Blinking-Game/README.md

 # Skater Girl-Blinking Game
- Blinking Game made using Meta Spark Studio
+ This is a game made using Meta Spark Studio which reads the user's eye blinks as commands to make the character jump over obstacles.